port-labs/port-docs/docs/tutorials/blueprint-basics.md

 #### Creating a blueprint

-Let's create a basic Blueprint for a `Microservice` using the API, our Blueprint will include a **Slack Channel** and a **Repo URL**.
+Let's create a basic `microservice` Blueprint using the API.
+It will include a `slack channel` and a `Repo URL`.

-In order to interact with the Blueprints API our basic URL will be [https://api.getport.io/v1/blueprints](https://api.getport.io/v1/blueprints), and we will create the blueprint using a REST **POST** request.
+In order to interact with the Blueprints API our basic URL will be [https://api.getport.io/v1/blueprints](https://api.getport.io/v1/blueprints), and we will create the Blueprint using a REST **POST** request.

 :::note
-Remember the **access token** we generated earlier, we will use it while making new requests to Port's API
+We will use the [access token](#getting-an-api-token) we generated earlier when making new requests to Port's API.

 :::

 <Tabs groupId="code-examples" defaultValue="python" values={[